2012–13 Heart of Midlothian F.C. season: Club staff

-Management

 At the end of the previous season manager Paulo Sérgio's contract expired and he returned to Portugal awaiting an offer from the club.
 The club offered him reduced terms and with concerns offer the size of his player's budget for the new season, on 7 June 2012, Hearts announced he had rejected the clubs offer and would not return to the club.

 On 26 June 2012, John McGlynn was appointed as manager on a one-year contract.
 McGlynn had previously been caretaker manager on two occasions in 2005.
 Former Hearts player Edgaras Jankauskas was appointed as Assistant Manager with Gary Locke remaining as first-team coach.

 On 28 February 2013, with the club sitting second bottom of the league McGlynn left the club by mutual consent.
 Coach Gary Locke and player development manager Darren Murray took over as the club's interim management team.
 On 16 March, Locke was appointed as manager until the end of the 2013–14 season.